 - To improve schools, we trained school management committees to build better infrastructures, monitor the quality of teaching, and increase parents' participation in their children's education.

-- To improve the quality of education for children, programs in Sierra Leone supported school teachers by providing them with online courses on teaching skills and methods that they could complete in their rural locations.
+- To improve the quality of education for children, we supported school teachers by providing them with online courses on teaching skills and methods they could complete in their rural locations.

 Love of God and Neighbors